Wisconsin Supreme Court questions timing of redistricting challenge seeking new maps for 2024

 MADISON, Wis.
-(AP) — Conservative justices on the Wisconsin Supreme Court questioned why it was being asked Tuesday to overturn Republican-drawn legislative maps in a redistricting case that Democrats hope will result in new, more favorable legislative maps for elections in 2024.
+(AP) — Conservative justices on the Wisconsin Supreme Court on Tuesday questioned why it was being asked to overturn Republican-drawn legislative maps in a redistricting case that Democrats hope will result in new, more favorable legislative maps for elections in 2024.

 The lawsuit was brought by Democratic voters the day after the court flipped to majority 4-3 liberal control in August.

+Liberal justices, meanwhile, asked for details about how the court would draw new maps, as they are being asked to do.

-It is being closely watched in battleground Wisconsin, a state where four of the past six presidential elections have been decided by fewer than 23,000 votes, but where Republicans have built large majorities in the Legislature under maps they drew over a decade ago.
+Four of the six past presidential elections in battleground Wisconsin have been decided by fewer than 23,000 votes, and Republicans have built large majorities in the Legislature under maps they drew over a decade ago.

 “Everybody knows that the reason we’re here is because there was a change in the membership of the court," Bradley said.
 "You would not have brought this action, right, if the newest justice had lost her election?”